misaelabanto/bright-offer-summary/apps/frontend/README.md

 # Bright Solar Offer Sumary Frontend

 This is the frontend app for Bright Solar Summary scheduling.
+It uses ReactJS with vite for scheduling and viewing scheduled messages.

 ## Table of Contents
 - [Bright Solar Offer Sumary Frontend](#bright-solar-offer-sumary-frontend)